Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Findings

-Previously, we mentioned that patients experienced low efficacy and anxiety during the transition from hospitalization to resting at home.
 Our interviews revealed that providers share patients' concerns about post-discharge care, specifically regarding the high risk of complications that could lead to readmission.
 Due to the high risk of complications, several providers (CP2, CP6, CP7, CP11) expressed a strong interest in AI-based tools for risk prediction.
-They suggested that a system integrating wound imagery with infection risk scores could help them detect complications earlier and intervene more effectively.
+However, the mere presence of an AI risk score for the high-risk patientsis insufficient, which aligns with the previous HCI studies~\cite{zhang2024rethinking, cabitza2024never, wu2025cardioai}.
+One participant (CP10) described an existing AI-powered readmission risk score that is available to them at discharge.
+This tool has seen little adoption because it falls short of clinical needs.
+The primary criticism is its opacity; the single score can not lead to any actions.
+Providers argue that prediction features must highlight key symptoms contributing to complications.